How To Forgive Your Ex When You Can’t Forget Them - Max Jancar

 4. Empathize with your ex.
 As I wrote earlier, there is likely a good reason your ex hurt you.
 Your job is to find that reason — to find your ex’s motivation.
 Once you do, try to put yourself in their shoes.
 Challenge yourself to imagine whatever adversity they were going through while being with you.
 The more viscerally you can feel their burden and empathize with them, the quicker you’ll be able to forgive them.

 6. Write a letter to your ex that you don’t send.
-Get everything out in the open.
+Get everything out in the open, all your pent-up thoughts and emotions.
 Don’t hold anything back.
-After you wrote your letter, set it on fire, rip it up, shit on it and flush it down the toilet, whatever.
+Make sure you also emphasize your willingness to forgive in this letter.
+Then, after you write it, set it on fire, rip it up, shit on it, and flush it down the toilet — whatever.
 Just let the climax be as cathartic as you can make it.

 7. Give yourself time.
 The fresher the breakup, the harder it will be to forgive your ex.
 So if you can’t do it, focus on other things for a while first.
 Things like cultivating self-love, rebuilding self-esteem, putting an end to rumination, or participating in your neighbor’s Champagne orgy.